 Lifeline Personal Alert System.
 Virginia Hospital Center Senior Health staff locally manage the personal emergency response system.
 Help is available 24 hours a day, seven days a week.
 Monthly cost starts at $42.
 Call 703-558-6859 for more.

 Instruments Wanted.
 Instruments of any type or size — from a piano to a piccolo, in response to school’s needs.
 Donations are tax exempt.
 Contact Miriam Miller, Opera NOVA for pick up.
 703-536-7557; firstname.lastname@example.org; www.operaguildnova.org.

 Baby Sign Language Class.
 Wednesdays at 12-1 p.m. at Church of the Covenant, 2666 Military Road.
 A certified instructor will teach children up to three years old how to communicate using simplified sign language.
 Free.
 To register call 703-524-4115 or email email@example.com.

 The Chain Bridge Small Dog Meetup group supports the creation of a new off-leash play area for small dogs near Chain Bridge.
-To move this project forward, there is a requirement to demonstrate that small dog owners will utilize this park at. https://www.meetup.com/Chain-Bridge-Small-Dogs/ firstname.lastname@example.org
+To move this project forward, there is a requirement to demonstrate that small dog owners will utilize this park.
+Visit www.meetup.com/Chain-Bridge-Small-Dogs or contact firstname.lastname@example.org.

 Assistance League of Northern Virginia, a volunteer nonprofit, invites community members to join the organization to participate in its Reading Express program.
 Volunteers provide one-on-one tutoring to first grade students during the school year.
 To learn more contact VP Membership Mary Gronlund at email@example.com or Program Coordinator Lynn Barron at firstname.lastname@example.org.